 The Situation on Ground

-Beyond doubt the state had been an outlier; and the famine threat, the US restrictions on food grains supply and the upcoming elections only made things worse.
+Beyond doubt the state had been an outlier; and the famine threat, the US restrictions on food grains supply and the upcoming elections had only made things worst.
 The drought situation was worsening and short supply of food grains had become an existential threat to be dealt with asap.
-GOI then started reaching out to foreign governments, US in particular to buy or secure more food grains in case things went south.
+The Indian Government then started reaching out to foreign governments, United States in particular, to buy or secure more food grains in case things went south.
 Despite how the episode played out especially with Johnson's arm twisting tactics, India managed to stave off the famine.
 Undoubtedly the US grain made the crucial difference.
 Help also poured in from Australia, Canada and even Soviet.

 On Relief Operations

 "Bihar and U.P. are the two most backward and poorly administered states in India.
 Nevertheless the government employees in that area, ably supported by the volunteer agencies and by steadily increasing numbers of dedicated volunteers, students and others, have been putting on a really remarkable performance in the face of enormous difficulties."